amastikbay/amastikbay/README.md

 # Hi, I'm Amir ! 👋

 Welcome to my profile!
-I'm a passionate about **Data science** with a strong interest in **machine learning, economics and sports analytics**.
+I'm a interested in **Data science** and in particular in **machine learning, economics and sports analytics**.

 ---